amybalmforth/CV/README.md

 #### Behavioural skills gained:

-* TDD: Can employ test-driven development to break down and solve any problem
-* Agile: Practiced Agile ways of working during group projects at Makers: Scrum, sprints, daily stand-ups, retrospectives, Kanban
-* Pair programming: paired throughout the course at Makers including on group projects - ensured that pairs switched tasks regularly in order to ensure each team member got exposure to every part of the project
 * Iterative development: committing to an MVP, working towards it, reviewing if necessary
 * Problem solving: Able to break complicated problems down into chunks or user stories: for example building a bowling game - was able to break the problem down into steps to guide myself through the process of building a more complex game involving different rules for strike, spare, etc.
 * Self-led learning: was able to learn how to make API calls for a personal project when this had not previously been taught during the course